-While you’re on your way to getting your degree, why don’t you get involved in some organizations concerned with sexuality and education?
+While you’re on your way to getting your degree, get involved in some organizations concerned with sexuality and education.
 These student and community run groups can teach you valuable information and skills in being an educator.
 See if your college has a Peer Education program.
 Peer Educators are individuals who teach people of their own age group and discuss sexuality matters, drug/alcohol information, and relationship issues.
 Peer education is effective because people are more likely to understand and apply information presented to them because it came from someone of their own age group.
 It also is empowering to the peer educators themselves!
 Once trained, peer educators then design workshops for their peers and present them at residence halls, fraternities, sororities, health weeks, and large events held on campus.

 - Get a Mentor